symfony/symfony-docs/reference/configuration/twig.rst

 **type**: ``string`` **default**: ``'%kernel.charset%'``

 The charset used by the template files.
-By default it's the same as the value of the :ref:`kernel.charset container parameter <configuration-kernel-charset>`, which is ``UTF-8`` by default in Symfony applications.
+By default it is the same as the value of the :ref:`kernel.charset container parameter <configuration-kernel-charset>`, which is ``UTF-8`` by default in Symfony applications.